icure/medtech-docs/sdks/how-to/how-to-create-a-data-sample-with-hierarchical-information.md

 ### Filtering

-You cannot apply filter on nested DataSamples.
+Currently, you cannot apply filter on nested DataSamples.
 You can only filter on the parent DataSample.
-If you want to filter on nested DataSamples, you need to pass the information of the children to the parent DataSample. (e.g. `labels` of [Create the parent DataSample](#create-the-parent-datasample))
+If you want to filter on nested DataSamples, you can replicate the information of the children on the parent DataSample. (e.g. `labels` of [Create the parent DataSample](#create-the-parent-datasample))

 ### Deleting and updating